stanford-esrg/retina/examples/conn_log/README.md

 # Connection log

-Demonstrates logging connection records to a file.
+Demonstrates logging all connection records to a file.